JPFrancoia/JPFrancoia.github.io/index.md

 In 2018, I decided to leave academia to join <a href="https://www.okra.ai/">Okra Technologies</a>, a dynamic start-up, as a data engineer.
-As OKRANs, we are building artificial intelligence analytics engine for healthcare, and we hope to improve human lives.
+As OKRANs, we are building artificial intelligence analytics engines for healthcare, and we hope to improve human lives.
 My curiosity, open mind and coding skills (I code as a hobby!) made me a perfect fit for this very special company.
 </p>